CrazyPython/gildedtrail/README.md

 ```

 Lexes and parses [GuidedTrack](https://www.guidedtrack.com/) syntax

+### Documentation
+`node instanceof Keyword` - check if a node is a keyword

+`node instanceof TextNode` - check if a node is a text node

 ## License
 AGPLv3 or any later version, but I make exceptions.
 Contact me via email.